SeaGL/seagl.github.io/_posts/2016-11-02-QA-spencerkrum.md

 categories: news
 ---

-Spencer gives his talk titled, "Open Stack for Humans" on [Saturday afternoon.](https://osem.seagl.org/conference/seagl2016/program/proposal/110)
+Spencer gives his talk titled, "OpenStack for Humans" on [Saturday afternoon.](https://osem.seagl.org/conference/seagl2016/program/proposal/110)

 Q: Could you please introduce yourself and tell us a little about your background?